 Myers Park is an historic neighborhood with 100-year-old trees lining its sidewalks—a quiet and peaceful area great for families who love to get out and explore!
 As one of the safest neighborhoods in Charlotte, it’s a perfect place for families to settle down.
 The area is surrounded by several parks, restaurants, and top-rated schools for children such as Myers Park High School, Myers Park Traditional Elementary School, and Eastover Elementary School—making Myers Park ideal for raising kids, in particular.
 Queens University of Charlotte is also nearby, offering higher education to young adults who want to stay close to home and job opportunities for parents in the education field.

 Things to Do in Myers Park

-Moving to Charlotte?
-Extra Space Storage has self storage facilities throughout the Charlotte area, so we can help with your transition.
-Find a storage unit near you!
+Living in Charlotte?
+Extra Space Storage has self storage facilities throughout the Charlotte metro, so we can help with your transition.
+Find self storage in Charlotte!